 Pillow protectors are similar to mattress protectors and offer the same service.

-Placed between a pillow and pillowcase, this additional layer will prevent moisture from seeping into your cushion, thus staving off stains and prolonging a pillow’s lifespan.
+Placed between a pillow and pillowcase, this additional layer prevents moisture from seeping into the cushion, thus staving off stains and prolonging the pillow’s lifespan.

 If you’re interested in pillow protectors, review the number of microns.

 This will explain the size of any holes in the weave.
 The smaller the microns, the more protection against allergens, moisture, and bugs will be offered.

 Simply putting a stained pillow into a washing machine on a regular cycle will not remove yellow marks.

 While yellowing pillows can be restored to their former glory, you must take additional steps, whether using a washing machine or cleaning by hand.